 - Substantiation – Each merchant is responsible for having a reasonable basis for making claims about a product, including about its price.
-This generally means that you should have evidence of any comparison price posted.
-If a complaint about the truth or accuracy of a comparison price arises, the merchant that posted it may be required to present evidence supporting the comparison.
+This generally means that you should have evidence of any Reference Price posted.
+We recommend evidence of use of a price (i.e. offers or listings) as well as evidence of sales at the Reference Price.
+If a complaint about the truth or accuracy of a Reference Price in the MSRP field arises, the merchant that posted it may be required to present evidence supporting the Reference Price.

-1) Merchant A lists an item that has an MSRP.
-However, merchant A has never listed or sold the item at the MSRP and has no evidence that anyone else has.
-Merchant A should not use the MSRP as a comparison price, because there is no reasonable basis for making this claim (e.g. no evidence that the MSRP was ever the list or sale price).
+1) Merchant A lists an item with an MSRP.
+However, merchant A has never listed or sold the item at the MSRP.
+Merchant A should not use the MSRP as a Reference Price, because there is no reasonable basis for making this claim (e.g. no evidence that the MSRP was ever the list or sale price).

 2) Merchant B listed and sold an item for price x for the last 3 months.
-Merchant B finds new supplier for same item and lowers his costs.
+Merchant B finds a new supplier for the same item and lowers his costs.
 Merchant B chooses to pass the savings on to customers and lists the item at a new, lower price of y.
-Merchant B may compare the new price (y) with the old price (x) because the old price was recently used and for a reasonable length of time.
-Merchant should retain evidence of sales at price x.
+Merchant B may compare the new price (y) with the old price (x) because the old price was: recently used; for a reasonable length of time; and sales were made at that price.
+Merchant B should retain evidence of sales at price x.

-The laws and rules for comparison prices may differ from one country to another, but the UK’s Ad Standards Authority has a helpful guide.
+The laws and rules for reference prices may differ from one country to another, but the UK’s Ad Standards Authority has a helpful guide.